leesahanders/learn_shinytest2_LisaBranch/README.md

 Creating the automation yaml recipe:

-1. Open [`.github/workflows/connect-publish.yaml`](./.github/workflows/connect-publish.yaml) - we'll use this as a starting point and modify it so we can get things working.
+1. Open [`.github/workflows/connect-publish.yaml`](./.github/workflows/connect-publish.yaml) - we'll use this as a starting point and modify it so it fits our project needs.

-2. Change branch name to match the one you have (In this example from 'main' to 'master')
+2. Change branch name to match the one you have (In this example since Colorado and usethis default to creating a "master" branch we'll be changing our branch name from 'main' to 'master')

-3. Add the correct Connect URL
+3. Add the Connect URL.
+For the provided RStudio Connect server the address is *https://colorado.rstudio.com/rsc*

-4. Access type is changed according to what Connect has set (leave as acl)
+4. Access type is changed according to what Connect has set (for this example leave as acl).

 5. Set the dir.
 The info included in this block are all separate examples.
 When done using this naming convention this field sets the name of the published document as well as the vanity url.
 (Future work: figure out how to set name separate from url)